FlorenceNway/Budget_Calculation_Tool/README.md

 4. If user tries to select products which they cannot afford, a message is displayed for 3 seconds and the select field doesn't retain the selected value

-## Insufficient funds message HTML

-Not enough money left for that!